KevinAst/MyWeb/FireWithin/intro.md

 I am so grateful for these biblical resources, and the men and women of God that have made them possible.

+> Please note that this Bible Study Guide is not yet complete.
+To
+> request a specific book to be added, please see the
+> {{book.WorkInProgress}} section.

 I pray that you find these resources useful in your personal Bible Study.
 May God bless you in your walk with Christ!